Support local funding for

 Two decisions will be made about the proposed rates and charges renewal:

-1) The TCD Board of Supervisors voted on the proposed rates and charges at their May business meeting.
+1) On June 17th from 5:00 – 6:00 PM, TCD’s Board of Supervisors will hold a public hearing to collect public comment on this proposal.
+The hearing will be held at the TCD offices and can be attended in person, on Zoom, or comments may be submitted in writing.
+See details above!
+Those comments will be considered by the Board when they vote on the proposed rates and charges at their June business meeting.
 The proposal the Board adopted will then go to the Thurston County Board of Commissioners for a final decision.

 Resources